How to import locations from CSV to your Store Locator widget

 Message

-In the example below, the “Submit a Request” message button will let your visitors send a message to the specified email address:
+In this example, the “Submit a Request” message button will let your visitors send a message to the specified email address:

 6